axelerant/flickr-shortcode-importer/readme.txt

 = Support =

-Please visit the [Flickr Shortcode Importer Knowledge Base](https://aihrus.zendesk.com/categories/20116727-Flickr-Shortcode-Importer) for frequently asked questions, offering ideas, or getting support.
+Please visit the [Flickr Shortcode Importer Support Forums](http://wordpress.org/support/plugin/flickr-shortcode-importer) for frequently asked questions, offering ideas, or getting support.

 If you want to contribute and I hope you do, visit the [Flickr Shortcode Importer Github repository](https://github.com/michael-cannon/flickr-shortcode-importer).